NativeScript/docs-v7/getting-started.md

 The `res://` syntax tells NativeScript to use a platform-specific resource, in this case an image.
 You might recall from before that platform-specific resources go in your app's `app/App_Resources` folder, and if you look there you'll find a few different image files, several of which are named `logo.png`.

 Although more complex than putting an image directly in the `app` folder, using platform-specific images gives you more control over image display on different device dimensions.
-For instance iOS lets you use provide three different image files for devices with different pixel densities.
+For example iOS lets you use provide three different image files for devices with different pixel densities.
 As such you'll find logos named `logo.png`, `logo@2x.png`, and `logo@3x.png` in your `App_Resources/iOS` folder.
 For Android you'll find similar image files in `App_Resources/Android/drawable-hdpi` (for "high" dpi, or high dots-per-inch), `App_Resources/Android/drawable-mdpi` (for medium-dpi), and `App_Resources/Android/drawable-ldpi` (for low-dpi).

 Once these files are in place the NativeScript framework knows how to pick the correct file; all you have to do is reference the image using `res://` and its base file name—i.e. `res://logo`.
 With this change in place here's what your login screen should look like on iOS and Android: